Introduction: Sewing the Backstitch

 I wanted to show you an example of the difference between hand sewing freehand and hand sewing on marked lines.

-The outer fabric on the left was sewn together using only a seam gauge to check if I was sewing in the right place from time to time!
+The fabric on the left was sewn together using only a seam gauge to check if I was sewing in the right place from time to time!
 You can see the stitches vary more in length and had a tendency to wander off a straight line.

-The lining fabric on the right was sewn using marked lines.
+The fabric on the right was sewn using marked lines.
 You can see that these stitches are very consistent and straight.
 It also took less time to sew because I could see exactly where the needle should go.

 The only negative thing about marking your lines: having to wash them out before you do anything else!
 But for faster sewing and straighter seams, you can't really beat it. :D